MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/event-17018-MSExchangeTransport-service-stop.md

 ## Symptoms

-On a Microsoft Exchange server that has a high CPU core count and a high transport load, the Microsoft Exchange Transport service keeps stopping and restarting.
+On a server that's running Microsoft Exchange Server and that has a high CPU core count and a high transport load, the Microsoft Exchange Transport service continually stops and restarts.
 Additionally, the following event is logged in the Application log:

 > Source: MSExchangeTransport
 > Event ID: 17018